- Sharing Status Icons

 After you do that, the content will be shared with the user with all permissions applied, except for the ability to share with other users.

-To change any of the properties of a share, again, you first need to view the Share tab.
+To change any of the properties of a share, you need to open the Share tab again.
 From there, you can:

 Delete a user’s access to a share